 The section also provides an overall description of each Descriptor, highlighting the status information available in the project´s lifetime (i.e. until the beginning of 2017).

-Common GES definitions are based on the definitions provided by the two countries at the beginning of the project (early 2016), i.e. they do not take the approved draft versions of Annex III and the Commission Decision into account.
+Common GES definitions as described below are mostly based on the definitions provided by the two countries at the beginning of the project (early 2016), i.e. they do not take the approved draft versions of Annex III and the Commission Decision into account.
 In the scope of the national project “Investigations on the state of the marine environment and improving monitoring programs developed under the MSFD” (ISMEIMP), Bulgaria has revised national GES definitions, targets and indicators (and has defined quantitative threshold values where possible) following revised COM Decision and Annex III MSFD 2008/56/EC.

 Indicators that are not commonly agreed will be reported separately in the national reporting in 2018.